 Watering: Regular watering, more frequently in heat.

-Best For: Tropical themes or as a mini bush in warmer climates.
+Best For: Creating a tropical themed garden or as a mini bush in warmer climates.

 7. Miniature Roses

 Who doesn’t love roses?
-Miniature versions bring the same romantic vibe to your miniature garden without the space demands of full-sized bushes.
+Miniature versions are just as good and bring a romantic vibe to your miniature garden without needing the space of the full sized bushes.

 Watering: Keep soil consistently moist but not soggy.

-Best For: Centerpieces in any mini garden setup, especially in containers.
+Best For: The centrepiece of any mini garden, especially in containers.

 Unique and Useful